TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 <br />

-This seems to be an encrypted password, to further analyze we dump the content of this `config.xml` file:
+This seems to be an encrypted password, to further analyze it, we proceed to dump the content of `config.xml` file:

 <br />